Loopring/protocols/docs/fee-design.md

 The order uses the Wallet Algorithm.
 Currently the wallet can decide what fee payment options are allowed.
 If we integrate the wallet functionality inside the Loopring protocol the order can use any fee algorithm it wants.

 #### Miner wants an order to only pay 50% of its fees
 An order was submitted using any fee algorithm.
-The miner will send an additional percentage factor of 50% for the order when submitting it to the Loopring protocol for settling.
-Whatever fees should have been payed by the order are now reduced to 50%.
+The miner will send an additional fee percentage factor of 50% for the order when submitting it to the Loopring protocol for settling.
+Whatever fees would normally have been payed by the order are now reduced to 50%.

 #### Order selling ICO tokens
 - Create and deploy a contract implementing the TokenTransfer interface